Japanese encephalitis (JE) is a viral infection of the brain spread by the bite of an infected mosquito.

 Sources & Citations

-- Australian Government, Department of Health.
+- Australian Government Department of Health.
 The Australian Immunisation Handbook.
 Japanese encephalitis.
-Available at: https://immunisationhandbook.health.gov.au/vaccine-preventable-diseases/japanese-encephalitis#expand-collapse-all-top (accessed 10 March 2020).
+Available at: https://immunisationhandbook.health.gov.au/vaccine-preventablediseases/japanese-encephalitis (accessed 16 November 2021).

-- NSW Government, Department of Health.
+- NSW Government Department of Health.
 Japanese encephalitis fact sheet.
-Available at; http://www.health.nsw.gov.au/Infectious/factsheets/Pages/japanese_encephalitis.aspx (accessed 10 March 2020).
+Available at: https://www.health.nsw.gov.au/Infectious/factsheets/Pages/japanese_encephalitis.aspx (accessed 16 November 2021).

 - Hanna JN et al. Med J Aust 1996;165(5):256–60.